 “Identify your problems, but give your power and energy to solutions” -Tony Robbins

 Paige Lager, DPT

-I started with Flex Physical Therapy in May of 2017 as a tech.
+Paige started with Flex Physical Therapy in May of 2017 as a tech.
 Helping the other therapists in the clinic and learning the ropes at Flex.
-I got to know everyone and really enjoyed the atmosphere and how well everyone worked so well together.
-So when I passed my boards in July, it made it very easy to accept the Physical Therapist position when it was offered.
-I was born and raised in Mo.
-Valley, where I’ve played softball since I was 5 years old.
-I started pitching lessons when I was 7 years old and continued to pitch through my college years.
-I went to Dana College in Blair until it closed and transferred to Mount Mercy in Cedar Rapids.
-I received my physical therapy degree from University of St. Mary in Leavenworth, Kansas in May of 2017.
+She got to know everyone and really enjoyed the atmosphere and how well everyone worked so well together.
+So when she passed her boards in July 2017, it made it very easy to accept the Physical Therapist position when it was offered.
+Paige was born and raised in Mo.
+Valley, where she played softball since she was 5 years old.
+Paige started pitching lessons when she was 7 years old and continued to pitch through her college years.
+Paige went to Dana College in Blair until it closed and transferred to Mount Mercy in Cedar Rapids.
+She received her physical therapy degree from University of St. Mary in Leavenworth, Kansas in May of 2017.

-The reason I wanted to be a PT was because of the care I received after my 4 knee surgeries.
-I saw how they helped people get back to doing fun things and they see you go from being hurt to being mobile again!
-I wanted to be that person that helped someone go from hurt to feeling awesome!
-My hobbies outside of work include camping with my family (total of 76) in Okoboji, listening to classic rock, binge watching any James Bond movie or That 70’s show.
-I look forward to meeting you and helping you move forward each day.
+The reason Paige wanted to be a PT was because of the care she received after my 4 knee surgeries.
+Paige saw how they helped people get back to doing fun things and they see you go from being hurt to being mobile again!
+She wanted to be that person that helped someone go from hurt to feeling awesome!
+Paige’s hobbies outside of work include camping with my family (total of 76) in Okoboji, listening to classic rock, binge watching any James Bond movie or That 70’s show.
+She looks forward to meeting you and helping you move forward each day.